shidqiiii/shidqiiii/README.md

 ### Hi there, I'm Shidqi👋

-- 👀 I’m interested in Front end Web Developer, Graphic Design, Video Editing and etc.
+- 👀 I’m interested in UI UX & Fullstack Development.
-- 🌱 I’m currently learning React Js.
+- 🌱 I’m currently learning React Js & Node Js.
 - 💞️ I’m looking to collaborate with other for a Project to increase my skills.

 ### Connect with me :